RobertFischer/gradle-plugins/README.md

 Uses [one-jar](http://one-jar.sourceforge.net) under the hood.
 The resulting jar file will be next to the standard jar, but with '-fat' attached to the name.

+### Specifying a Main Class

+To use the OneJar plugin, you have to specify a main class in your MANIFEST file.
+To do this, provide something like the following in your `build.gradle` file:

+    jar {
+      mainfest {
+        attributes 'Main-Class': 'com.bigmoney.hugeproject.Main'
+      }
+    }

 ## Javacc Plugin

 ### Description